Bit rate: Gross bit rate

-The gross bit rate is related to the symbol rate or modulation rate, which is expressed in bauds or symbols per second.
-However, the gross bit rate and the baud value are equal only when there are only two levels per symbol, representing 0 and 1, meaning that each symbol of a data transmission system carries exactly one bit of data; for example, this is not the case for modern modulation systems used in modems and LAN equipment.
+The gross bit rate is related to the symbol rate or modulation rate, which is expressed in baud or symbols per second.
+However, the gross bit rate and the baud value are equal only when there are only two levels per symbol, representing 0 and 1, meaning that each symbol of a data transmission system carries exactly one bit of data; this is not the case for modern modulation systems used in modems and LAN equipment.

 For most line codes and modulation methods:

 More specifically, a line code (or baseband transmission scheme) representing the data using pulse-amplitude modulation with $2^N$ different voltage levels, can transfer $N$ bits per pulse.
 A digital modulation method (or passband transmission scheme) using $2^N$ different symbols, for example $2^N$ amplitudes, phases or frequencies, can transfer $N$ bits per symbol.
 This results in:

 An exception from the above is some self-synchronizing line codes, for example Manchester coding and return-to-zero (RTZ) coding, where each bit is represented by two pulses (signal states), resulting in:

 A theoretical upper bound for the symbol rate in baud, symbols/s or pulses/s for a certain spectral bandwidth in hertz is given by the Nyquist law:

 In practice this upper bound can only be approached for line coding schemes and for so-called vestigial sideband digital modulation.
 Most other digital carrier-modulated schemes, for example ASK, PSK, QAM and OFDM, can be characterized as double sideband modulation, resulting in the following relation: